-I have participated in a variety of Federal Energy Regulatory Commission (FERC) proceedings and related federal court appeals concerning various aspects of Federal Power Act (FPA) regulations.
+I have participated in a variety of Federal Energy Regulatory Commission (FERC) proceedings and related federal court appeals concerning various aspects of the Federal Power Act (FPA) regulations.
 I advise developers on the FPA and the Public Utility Holding Company Act approvals necessary to bring their projects online and assist them with navigating the generator interconnection process.
 My regulatory experience also includes counseling clients on oil pipeline regulation under the Interstate Commerce Act and representing them before state utility commissions on electric and natural gas matters.

-My practice also involves the development and financing of major renewable energy projects.
+My practice involves the development and financing of major renewable energy projects.
 My experience in this area includes the financing and structuring of long-distance transmission projects that transport remote solar and wind resources to high load areas in various parts of the U.S. I regularly advise clients on project site leases, Power Purchase Agreements (PPA), Renewable Energy Credit (REC) agreements, power trading agreements (including using EEI and ISDA forms), and transmission and pipeline easements.

 I have represented clients in relation to the development of a number of energy projects on tribal land.
 My experience includes negotiating coal surface leases and navigating site lease regulations developed under the HEARTH Act.
-I have also advised clients on pipeline remediation obligations on tribal land and have an in depth understanding of the Bureau of Indian Affairs regulations relating to the adoption of tribal energy resource agreements.
+I have also advised clients on pipeline remediation obligations on tribal land and have an in-depth understanding of the Bureau of Indian Affairs regulations relating to the adoption of tribal energy resource agreements.

 District of Columbia

 U.S. District Court, District of Wyoming

 U.S. Court of Appeals, District of Columbia Circuit